Summary – Monday 28 April at the Agora for Journalism in Marseille

 Syria, time for hope?

-On the opening evening of the Agora for Journalism in Marseille, the topic of discussion was Syria, and the reasons to hope for a better future for the population.
+On the opening evening of the Agora for Journalism in Marseille, the topic of discussion was Syria, and the reasons to hope for a better future.
 A special tribute was also paid to the journalists who risk their lives to cover the conflicts south of the Mediterranean.

-The Lebanese newspaper L’Orient Le Jour was awarded the medal of the City of Marseille, to the applause of Paul Morcos, Lebanon’s Minister of Information.
-“Without politically and economically independent media, there can be no informed debate,” he declared.
+The Lebanese newspaper L’Orient Le Jour was awarded the Medal of the City of Marseille, also welcoming Paul Morcos, Lebanon’s Minister of Information.
+“Without politically and economically independent media, there can be no informed debate”, he declared.

 Le fil de Marseille